Summary

 Observability

 The Agent Registry is the central inventory.
 It shows every agent deployed across the organisation: who built it, what framework it uses, what data it can access, and how actively it runs.
 An agent map visualises relationships between agents, the users they serve, and the resources they interact with.
-Behaviour and performance reports provide role-specific oversight: a compliance officer sees different signals than a security analyst or an IT administrator.
+Behaviour and performance reports provide role-specific oversight.
+A compliance officer sees different signals than a security analyst or an IT administrator.

 Risk signals from Defender, Entra, and Purview flow into the registry, so a flagged agent appears in a single place rather than requiring manual correlation across three separate consoles.
 Security policy templates, starting with Entra, let administrators apply baseline governance rules to new agents without having to configure each one from scratch.